 In a study done on twenty-six adults who received a 15-minute chair massage two times per week for five weeks showed increased speed and accuracy on math computations!

-As more studies are being released, it’s being shown that longer Swedish-style massage produces deeper sleep, relaxation, and decreases anxiety and stress; whereas shorter, faster, vigorous-style massage increases the frequencies in your brain that affect your problem-solving abilities.
+As more studies are being released, it’s being shown that longer, relaxation massages produce deeper sleep, relaxation, and decreases anxiety and stress; whereas shorter, faster, vigorous-style massage increases the frequencies in your brain that affect your problem-solving abilities.

 Back-to-school Self-care Tips and Massage